-In February 2016, the FASB issued ASU 2016-02 increasing the transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+In February 2016, the FASB issued ASU 2016-02 increasing the transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheets and disclosing key information about leasing arrangements.
 Under the new standard, an entity must recognize an asset and liability for operating leases on the balance sheets.
 Additionally, a capital lease will be known as a finance lease going forward.
 Leases with lease terms of 12 months or longer will be subject to the new requirements.
 Fundamentally, the criteria used to determine lease classification will remain the same, but will be more subjective under the new standard.

-The new accounting guidance is effective for annual periods beginning after December 15, 2018 with early adoption permitted.
+The new accounting guidance is effective for annual periods beginning after December 15, 2019 with early adoption permitted.
 The guidance will be applied by means of a modified retrospective approach.
 The modified retrospective approach will require lessees and lessors to recognize and measure leases at the beginning of the earliest period presented.

 Management continues to analyze the impact of the new lease standard.
-During 2016 and continuing through the first quarter of 2017, lease contract assessments were completed.
+During 2016 and 2017, lease contract assessments were completed.
 The AEP System lease population was identified and representative lease contracts were sampled.
 Based upon the completed assessments, management prepared a system gap analysis to outline new disclosure compliance requirements compared to current system capabilities.
-Lease system options are currently being evaluated.
+Multiple lease system options were also evaluated.
 Management plans to elect certain of the following practical expedients upon adoption: